jzillmann/pdf-to-markdown/examples/The-Man-Without-A-Body.md

-"Think of putting a wooden-headed idiot like that," said the Professor, after I had opened his glass prison, "in charge of a portion, however small, of a man of science — of the inventor of the Telepomp!
+"Think of putting a wooden-headed idiot like that," said the Professor, after I had opened his glass prison, "in charge of a portion, however small, of a man of science—of the inventor of the Telepomp!
 Paris!
 Murderer!
 Last century, indeed!" and the Head shook with laughter until I feared that it would tumble off the shelf.